amterp/rad/docs/revisit.md

 - regex strings need to be more explicitly opted-into (e.g. for split func)
 - `quiet` being how we suppress announcements for shell commands
+- body should be a named arg in http methods?